kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-There will be secrets which have `kubernetes.io/secret-protection` finalizer.
+There will be secrets which have `kubernetes.io/secret-protection` finalizer and `snapshot.storage.kubernetes.io/secret-protection` finalizer.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 - [x] Metrics
   - Metric name: secret_protection_controller
-  - [Optional] Aggregation method: prometheus
+    - Aggregation method: prometheus
     - Components exposing the metric: secret-protection-controller
+  - Metric name: secret_protection_volumesnapshot_controller
+    - Aggregation method: prometheus
+    - Components exposing the metric: secret-protection-volumesnapshot-controller

 ###### What are the reasonable SLOs (Service Level Objectives) for the above SLIs?